Want to learn some WordPress security vulnerabilities?

 Typically, attackers inject a small piece of code into a popular library or plugin.
 That code then downloads a malicious payload and injects it into WordPress pages.
 In recent months, the MageCart credit card scraper has infected dozens of eCommerce sites using supply-chain attacks.
 In 2017, many popular WordPress plugins were acquired by a bad actor, who added malware code to them.
 In that series of attacks, the goal was spamming, but the same technique is used for XSS attacks.

-WordPress has defenses against cross-site scripting attacks: code entered into user input boxes is sanitised to render it inert.
+WordPress has defenses against cross-site scripting attacks: code entered into user input boxes is sanitized to render it inert.
 Browsers also have mechanisms to stop XSS attacks from running malicious code, including Content Security Policy, which is used to whitelist code the site owner wants to run.
 There is an excellent plugin for implementing Content Security Policies on WordPress stores.

 However, developers, often plugin developers, make mistakes that cause vulnerabilities that criminals are only too happy to exploit.

-Server Hosting Vulnerabilities
+3. Server Hosting Vulnerabilities – WordPress Security Vulnerabilities

 A WordPress site is the tip of an iceberg that also includes a web server, a PHP interpreter, an operating system, a database, and lots of utility software.
 A vulnerability in any of that software could be used to compromise the server and, therefore, any WordPress site it hosts.